OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 Another window will open, called *Enable e-Consent.*

 - Under *Primary settings,* the first two fields ask you to specify the variables for the first and last names of the participant.
+If your consent form has only one field for the participant's name, put it in the first name field.
 - Scroll down to *Additional settings* and use the drop-down menu for *Signature field #1* to select the participant's signature, as shown below.

    ![Select participant's signature field](images/econsent/signature-participant.jpg){width="80%"}